LucDupAtGitHub/PDBP/README.md

  - *Condition*
  - *Aggreation*

 `FP` does not really have an aggregation form.
-It does have objects that are *sequences* of objects.
-We included aggregation since it consists of, somehow, reducing objects of a structure of objects (for example a sequence of objects) to a single object.
+It does have *sequences* of objects.
+We included aggregation since it consists of, somehow, reducing a *structure* of objects (for example a sequence of objects) to a single object.

 ### Mapping from `FP` to `Dotty`